 I would say that Naisbitt’s ideas about parents using electronics as babysitters for their kids is totally valid and an excellent point.
 I also think addiction to video games is very real.
 My parent’s generation created video games for my generation not knowing what it would do to us; we are now freaks of nature compared to what our parents were at our age.
 We are aware of much more because we have been exposed to more through many facets of media, and this has made my generation very clever creatures.
 When parents let their child be raised by television, they are allowing that child to be raised by society.
 Sitting a kid in front of a TV is like letting them walk around downtown.
 It would be a better idea if the parents are with them because there’s some stuff out there they don’t want to have their child exposed to.
 But it’s in our living rooms, our bedrooms, or kitchens, or bathrooms, our basements, our cars, our billboards – everywhere.
 How can something that’s everywhere be harmful?
 A clever retort would be an example regarding ultra-violet rays, but let’s be honest – to much of anything makes one an addict.
 And if you’re as addicted to video games as I am, my friend recently got a portable gaming laptop and it is great.
 He brought it over and we bashed out some classics on it we hooked it up to my TV and could play anything on it because it was so powerful.
 But I digress.

 I am addicted to lots of things in my life, not the least of which is video games.
 I am also addicted to love, hate, and a variety of recreational activities and substances.
 There mere statistics should indicate what’s going on – my generation is being exposed to more violence and we are finding better ways to deal with it.
 We are playing more games, watching more movies, and getting presented with all sorts of violence in various forms.
 And violent crime is down.
 Sure, there are a few isolated incidents of crazy people who kill people – the generation before us had Manson, Bundy, the Son of Sam – I don’t blame the Beatles or anyone else for these guys killing people: they were crazy, just like people are today.
 Our society needs to start thinking about how we treat each other and how we can prevent each other from going crazy and stop worrying about insignificant things like video games.
+If people think about it, games like the now hugely popular “Minecraft” was released in 2009 and since then has garnered many millions of players, daily playing online with each other thanks to online servers as seen on sites like Epic Minecraft Servers and others, have we seen an increase in children and young adults wanting to build structures or become architects?
+Why do people make the same link to violence from violent video games?

 - Click to email this to a friend (Opens in new window)